 Specialist Disability Accomodation (SDA) Design Standards

-The SDA design standards are based on the four categories of SDA design which are set out in the SDA Rules, namely:
+The standards are based on four categories which are set out in the SDA Rules, namely:

 - Improved Liveability

 - Fully Accessible

 The requirements have been determined as a minimum to be reasonable and necessary for the SDA participants based on their needs.